Who Benefits From CTE?

 Download PDF

 Over time, CTE has evolved from a narrow focus on short-term job training to embrace career exploration, high-quality standards and curriculum, and opportunities to earn credits and credentials.
-Today’s CTE prepares students for college AND further education through pathways that enable students to meet their goals in a variety of high-wage, in-demand career areas.
+Today’s CTE prepares students for college AND further education through pathways that enable learners to meet their goals in a variety of high-wage, in-demand career areas.

 The vast majority of Americans realize CTE is a pathway to a successful future (Hunt Institute).
 However, misconceptions and stigma remain.